The Psychological Toll of Fleas: How Infestations Affect Your Pet's Well-Being

 Anxiety and Stress

 Flea-infested pets often experience heightened levels of anxiety and stress.
-The continuous discomfort triggers a state of unease, leading to noticeable changes in behavior.
-Dogs may become excessively clingy, seeking constant reassurance, while cats may exhibit nervous behaviors such as excessive grooming or hiding.
+The continuous discomfort triggers a state of unease, leading to noticeable changes in behaviour.
+Dogs may become excessively clingy, seeking constant reassurance, while cats may exhibit nervous behaviours such as excessive grooming or hiding.

 Sleep Disturbances